Have you ever considered buying coverage for your family, but are not sure if life insurance is worth it?

 Life insurance choices in your 30s

 Here situations become more complex.
-Many people have trouble answering the question "is deciding to buy life insurance worth it in their 30s?"
+Many people have trouble answering the question "is buy life insurance worth it in their 30s?"

-Many people live their 30s differently and a strategy needs to be created just like in wealth management to ensure you have the right coverage and are not overpaying for coverage you don’t need.
+Many people, especially in countries like Canada, have different needs in their 30s compare to their 40s or 50.
+A strategy needs to be created just like in wealth management to ensure you have the right coverage and are not overpaying for coverage you don’t need.
+This is particularly important for parents or a couple considering factors such as mortgage rates and the advantages of a policy loan.

-Sure, your work might provide some coverage, but simultaneously most of those policies don’t follow you when you change jobs, and many aren’t malleable to your specific situation.
+Sure, your work might provide some coverage, like a short-term group plan.
+Simultaneously most of those policies don’t follow you when you change jobs, and many aren’t malleable to your specific situation.
+In such events, it can be helpful to seek a quote from insurance companies that cater to your needs and finances.
+This includes options such as cash-value life insurance, a rider on an existing policy, or an annuity product for long-term financial stability.

-A great insurance advisor will assess your group benefits, mortgage, dependents, and future plans to ensure you are financially covered.
-Often times this is a small price to pay in light of any of the possible contingencies that can emerge with everyday life.
+A great insurance advisor will assess your group benefits, mortgage, financially dependent, and future plans like ongoing TFSA contributions to ensure you are financially covered in the context of the broader economic landscape, including currency exchange rates.
+Often times, understanding and planning your finance effectively is a small price to pay in light of any of the possible contingencies that can emerge with everyday life.

 If you already have insurance, it should also be assessed in your thirties.
-For people who were anticipating having six children in the countryside to having two children in the city, oftentimes there are different needs and requirements.
+For people who were anticipating having six children in the countryside to having two children in the city, oftentimes there are different needs and requirements - especially when considering what it is you are trying to protect.
+One factor that can affects your life insurance cost, is your gender.
+Prices are different for men and women, among other factors.

 Many people start businesses in their 20s and 30s and there are insurance considerations that need to take place to ensure your business continues to be a going concern.
 General Liability and Commercial Insurance can be provided to you by a Property & Casualty Broker but, a Life Insurance Advisor can be useful as well.

 When it comes to Key Person Insurance or facilitating buy/sell agreements, a good relationship with your advisor can spare you a lot of unnecessary heartaches.
-Ask your advisor how they can support you in your business.
+Ask your advisor how they can support you in your business, keeping in mind the number of parties involved in such agreements.

 Life insurance for 40 and beyond

-The 40+ stretch is the time when people tend to start planning for retirement.
+The 40+ stretch is the time when people tend to start planning for retirement from a long-term perspective.

 That’s not to say that people don’t plan decades later, but for people who plan in advance, more options will be available.
 Generally speaking, between the ages of 60-85, insurance options are not only drastically reduced but also drastically more expensive.
 It makes sense to plan for the future well in advance.